team-refcode/refcode-docs/curriculum/05-sprint-plan.md

 # Sprint 5 Lesson Plan

-Expanding on CSS foundations to define layouts and introducing interactivity via Javascript.
+Expanding on CSS foundations to define layouts and interactivity.

 ## Learning Goals for Sprint 5
 * Review personal site project and MVP